timothyas/xesn/docs/gpus.rst

       tester = tester.as_cupy()

    after these datasets have been created.
+   Note that this is taken care of automatically by using the :class:`xesn.Driver` class.

 2. The eigenvalue-based ESN adjacency matrix normalization method (i.e., spectral radius) can no longer be used, so this option must be set to